qtlark/GMNet/README.md

 ```
 cd codes
-python test.py -opt options/test/gmnet_test.yml
+python test.py -opt options/config/test_syn.yml
 ```

 The test results will be saved to `./results/test_name`.

+### 2.2 How to train

-To facilitate the training process, please modify the data path in `crop_training_patch.py` in <a href="#script">[Scripts]</a> and run it to crop the images to patches:
+To facilitate the training process, please modify the data path in `crop_training_patch.py` in <a href="#script">[Scripts]</a> and run it to crop the image and gainmap to patch:

 ```
 cd scripts
-python crop_training_patch.py
+python crop_training_patch.py --input_folder ../Synthetic_dataset/train/image --save_folder ../Synthetic_dataset/train/image_sp --n_thread 20 --crop_sz 480 --step 480
+python crop_training_patch.py --input_folder ../Synthetic_dataset/train/gainmap --save_folder ../Synthetic_dataset/train/gainmap_sp --n_thread 20 --crop_sz 480 --step 480
 ```

-It will generate pathes of `image` to `image_sub` folder, and the pathes of `gainmap` to `gainmap_sub` folder.
-After that, please modify the `dataroot` in `./codes/options/train/gmnet_train.yml`  to the sub-folder, then tun:
+It will generate pathes of `image` to `image_sp` folder, and the pathes of `gainmap` to `gainmap_sp` folder.
+After that, please modify the `dataroot` in `./codes/options/config/train_syn.yml`  to the sub-folder, then tun:

 ```
 cd codes
-python train.py -opt options/train/gmnet_train.yml
+python train.py -opt options/config/train_syn.yml
 ```

 The checkpoints and training states can be found  `./experiments/train_name`.